AbhijitBiradar/HTTP-Status-Codes/README.md

     The 407 Proxy Authentication Required error status code is like the 401 Unauthorized status code, however, in the case of a 407 status code, in order to use a proxy, the client must first be authenticated.
 The proxy must return the method for authentication.
 Not as common today due to the rise of VPNs, proxies act as intermediaries between users/clients and the Internet, allowing users to access resources more quickly, as content is typically cached, and can also provide a layer of security and anonymity for users.
 For more information on the 407 Proxy Authentication Required error code, see RFC7235, Section 3.2

-    408: “The server timed out waiting for the rest of the request from the browser.”
+    ### HTTP Status 408 : “The server timed out waiting for the rest of the request from the browser.”

     This code is generated when a server times out while waiting for the complete request from the browser.
 In other words, the server didn’t get the full request that was sent by the browser.
 One possible cause could be net congestion resulting in the loss of data packets between the browser and the server.